awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 ### Example 11: Find products and prices<a name="example-policy-pe-api"></a>

-To allow an IAM user to use the AWS Price List Service API, use the following policy to grant them access:
+To allow an IAM user to use the AWS Price List Service API, use the following policy to grant them access\.

 ```
 {